Tools

 reflects the effectiveness of IT investments in contributing to business

-objectives.
-The visualization here, shows both the Apdex index and its component
+The visualization in Fig. 3 above shows both the Apdex index and its component

 categories can be displayed for multiple geographical locations simultaneously.